paulferri2407/comp0034_week8/exercises/2_sessions.md

 ### What are sessions?

-'Session' is an abstract concept to represent a series of HTTP requests and responses between a specific Web browser and server HTTP doesn't support the notion of a session, but Python does.
+'Session' is an abstract concept to represent a series of HTTP requests and responses between a specific web browser and server.
+HTTP doesn't support the notion of a session, but Python does.

 A cookie is data stored on the client; a session's data is stored on the server (only 1 session per client).